Oti Mabuse

-Otlile "Oti" Mabuse (born 8 August 1990) is a South African talent show judge, presenter, dancer and Latin dance champion currently based in the United Kingdom.
+Otlile "Oti" Mabuse (born 8 August 1990) is a South African professional dancer, talent show judge, presenter, and Latin dance champion currently based in the United Kingdom.

 She is best known for being a professional dancer on the British television series Strictly Come Dancing, which she won in 2019 and 2020, and its German equivalent, Let's Dance.
 She was a Dance Captain on The Greatest Dancer.
-Since 2021, she has been a panellist on The Masked Dancer and became a judge on Dancing on Ice in 2022.
+Between 2021 and 2022, she was a panellist on The Masked Dancer, and has served as a judge on Dancing on Ice from 2022 until 2025.
+In 2026, Mabuse is set to join the judging panel for the Irish version of Dancing with the Stars.

 Early life and education

-Mabuse was born in Pretoria, and studied civil engineering at university before embarking on a career in professional ballroom dancing.
+Mabuse was born in Pretoria, South Africa, and studied civil engineering at university before embarking on a career in professional ballroom dancing.
 Her elder sister, Motsi Mabuse, is also a professional ballroom dancer.
 Oti has participated in the German series Let's Dance as a professional dancer, after which she joined Britain's Strictly Come Dancing.

 Dancing career

 Mabuse won the South African Latin American Championship eight times, after which she moved to Germany to broaden her dancing horizons.
 She has earned a number of titles in her dancing career; including: